DEPARTMENT OF MUTANT VEHICLES

 What vehicles need to be registered?

-All motorized vehicles that aren’t mutant vehicles must register with the DMV.
+All motorized vehicles that aren’t mutant vehicles must register with the DMV as a ‘small vehicle’.
 This Includes:

 - Motorized Bikes